How to Spot Fake Olive Oil

 Obviously, you do not want to use olive oil that is bad or low-quality in your cooking.
 But we know that many of the bottles on the grocery store shelves are just that.
 So you need to know how to identify fake olive oil so you avoid getting duped.

-- Check the Harvest Date — Not all olive oil bottles are printed with the harvest date and that may be because the manufacturer does not want you to know that the product is old or close to going rancid.
-On the other hand, manufacturers who are transparent and quality-driven will generally publish the harvest date so consumers can make more informed decisions.
+Check the Harvest Date — Not all olive oil bottles are printed with the harvest date.
+That may be because the harvest date is unknown, the manufacturer has mixed in older oils, or the product is old.
+Transparent, reputable manufacturers will generally publish the harvest date so consumers can make more informed decisions.

-- Buy California Olive Oil — If quality and flavor are non-negotiables, buy California extra virgin olive oil whenever you can.
-This oil, like the kind we produce here at Brightland, is upheld to even stricter standards than the kind you might buy from Italy or Greece.
-On top of that, for Americans, California is closer to home, which means freshness is more attainable.
+Buy California Olive Oil — If quality and flavor are non-negotiables, buy California extra virgin olive oil whenever you can.
+This oil, like the kind we produce here at Brightland, is upheld to even stricter standards than imported olive oils with often complex supply chains and many middlemen.
+And for Americans, California is closer to home, which means freshness is more attainable.

-- Give It a Sensory Test — Olive oil that is low in quality or “fake” will reveal itself with a simple sensory test.
+Give It a Sensory Test — Olive oil that is low in quality or “fake” will reveal itself with a simple sensory test.
 Fresh, authentic olive oils will have a bright, peppery flavor.
 The pepperiness occurs due to the presence of the polyphenols, which are at their peak during harvest.
 Fake olive oils will taste dull and greasy, and even waxy or crayon-like if they have begun to go rancid.

 Finding the Real Deal

 If you are on the hunt for authentic olive oil and want to experience the difference yourself, try an olive oil set from Brightland.
 We are committed to producing the cleanest and most authentic olive oil around, with no deception whatsoever.
 Our olive oil is crafted lovingly from heirloom olives on a family-run farm in California, harvested early, and cold-pressed fresh in a certified organic mill.
 Try it for yourself to taste the difference.